-The GCC camel dairy market was worth US$ 447.9 Million in 2018, registering a CAGR of around 2.5% during 2011-2018.
+The GCC camel dairy market was worth US$ 472.8 Million in 2019.
 Camels play a vital role in various communities of the GCC region on account of their adaptability to the high temperatures, scarce agricultural areas and insignificant amounts of precipitation.
 In recent years, camel dairy farming has evolved as an alternative to traditional dairy farming in the GCC region, as the latter requires large amounts of electricity and water for the maintenance of cattle.
 In comparison with cow milk, camel milk is considered more nutritious in nature owing to the higher amounts of iron, copper, sodium, potassium, magnesium, manganese, and vitamin A and C. Moreover, camel milk is endowed with a high content of potent immunoglobulins which assist consumers suffering from allergies, autism, and heart and immunity disorders.
 Additionally, as camel milk is a natural probiotic, it promotes healthy bacterial growth in the gut, thereby aiding digestion.
 Moreover, the presence of lactoferrin helps in protecting the body from viral as well as bacterial infections.

 Camel milk is often referred to as a complete meal since it has ample nutrients to sustain an individual throughout the day.
 On account of this, it was used to support nomads and herders while traveling long distances in ancient times.
 As opposed to the rest of the world, the GCC region has had the advantage of consuming camel milk and camel dairy products for decades.
 This can be accredited to the presence of a large number of camels in the region which has proliferated with the passage of time.
 GCC countries such as Saudi Arabia, UAE and Qatar have abundance of camels owing to the animals’ physiological peculiarities linked to their adaptation ability to harsh conditions of the desert.
 The dromedary camel is considered to be one of the most important livestock animals in semi-arid areas of the GCC region.
 This makes the raw material procurement process easier for camel milk processing companies.
 Other factors driving the demand of camel milk in the GCC region include increasing health awareness among the consumers, large diabetic population, increasing export market, numerous new product launches, etc.